moorepants/eme171/content/pages/instructor-guide.rst

 - [TA] Grade lab 2 within a week of submission.
 - [TA] Answer questions for midterm
 - [TA] Hold lab sessions.
+- [TA] Make arrangements for proctoring exams for students with accommodating needs.
 - [Instructor] Review HW 5 and adjust if needed.
 - [Instructor] Make the midterm.